nabham/express-limit-rate/README.md

 ## Configuration

-**express-limit-rate** support these parameters for initializing configuration.
+**express-rate-limit** support these parameters for initializing configuration.

 ```
 {